How to Deep Clone Objects in JavaScript Effectively

 console.log(original.b.c); // 2 (original is unaffected)

-Frequently Asked Questions about Deep Cloning in JavaScript
+Frequently Asked Questions regarding JavaScript Deep Cloning

-1. What is deep cloning in JavaScript?
+1. What does JavaScript's deep cloning mean?

 JavaScript Object Cloning Techniques